iyashaa/iyashaa/README.md

 ## Hi there 👋 I'm Ghiyyas

-I'm an active 6th semester student at Gunadarma University.
+I'm an active student at Gunadarma University.
 Aspiring Data Scientist who loves working with data, machine learning, and analytics, alsp passionate about turning data into meaningful insights and real-world solutions

 ---